Watershed Health and You

 Operate downstream traps to enumerate salmon smolts

-Fry salvage in pools on the river during summer flows
+Rescue salmon fry stranded in pools in the river during dry summer months

 Observe Record Report